-Richard A. Speirs is Of Counsel at Cohen Milstein, having joined the firm’s Securities Litigation & Investor Protection practice group in 2010.
-He worked on many of the mortgage-backed securities fraud cases that were successfully litigated by the firm.
+Richard A. Speirs is Of Counsel at Cohen Milstein and a member of the firm’s Securities Litigation & Investor Protection practice group.
+He has worked on many of the mortgage-backed securities fraud cases that were successfully litigated by the firm.
 Currently, in addition to litigating securities fraud cases, Mr. Speirs is principally responsible for developing and litigating the firm’s derivative and merger-related lawsuits.

 Since joining the firm, Mr. Speirs has litigated the following notable matters: